A second important heuristic is anchoring. This heuristic uses some initial estimate as an anchor to bias or subsequent judgments.

 Let’s think about that second question: when I ask you how many stars are in the Milky Way galaxy, that’s not something for which you have personal experience.
 Even if you’ve seen the Milky Way you’ve only seen a small fraction of its stars and unless you’re an astronomy buff, you probably have an encounter that answer recently so you can’t give an estimate based on explicit knowledge.

 Defective anchoring leads to bad estimations

 Without personal experience or explicit knowledge you need to find something on which you can base your estimate.
-The first question asked does our galaxy contain more or fewer than 100,000 stars?
+The first question asked, does our galaxy contain more or fewer than 100,000 stars?
 That number 100,000 provides an anchor, it seems like a big number if I’m asking you about it then you might infer that’s close to the right answer.

-So when faced with a difficult judgment like how many stars in the Milky Way people often begin with any number given to them and then adjust their estimate upward or downward from that anchor.
+So when faced with a difficult judgment like how many stars are in the Milky Way people often begin with any number given to them and then adjust their estimate upward or downward from that anchor.
 Someone who thinks that the number is larger than 100,000 might adjust upward, say to 500,000.
 The key idea is that the anchor like it’s nautical namesake constrains how far a subsequent estimate can move.

-So what’s the right answer here? no one knows exactly, but the current best estimates are that there are several hundred billion stars in the Milky Way galaxy.
+So what’s the right answer here?
+No one knows exactly, but the current best estimates are that there are several hundred billion stars in the Milky Way galaxy.
 In this case the anchor I gave you was about 1 million times too low so it typically leads to estimates that are likewise far too low.
 If I’d used a much larger anchor by asking something like does our galaxy contained more or fewer than a trillion stars the estimates would have been much much higher.

 Anchoring and marketing